Exponential Machines: Related work

 With this in mind, \cite{rendle2010factorization}~developed Factorization Machine (FM), a general predictor that models pairwise interactions.
 To overcome the problems of polynomial SVM, FM restricts the rank of the weight matrix, which leads to a linear number of parameters and generalizes better on sparse data.
 FM running time is linear with respect to the number of nonzero elements in the data, which allows scaling to billions of training entries on sparse problems.

 For high-order interactions FM uses CP-format~\citep{caroll70, harshman1970parafac} to represent the tensor of parameters.
 The choice of the tensor factorization is the main difference between the high-order FM and Exponential Machines.
 The TT-format comes with two advantages over the CP-format: first, the TT-format allows for Riemannian optimization; second, the problem of finding the best TT-rank $\rank$ approximation to a given tensor always has a solution and can be solved in polynomial time.
 We found Riemannian optimization superior to the SGD baseline~(Sec.~\ref{sec:learning}) that was used in several other models parametrized by a tensor factorization~\citep{rendle2010factorization, lebedev2014speeding, novikov15tensornet}.
+Note that CP-format also allows for Riemannian optimization, but only for 2-order tensors (and thereafter 2-order FM).

 A number of works used full-batch or stochastic Riemannian optimization for data processing tasks~\citep{meyer2011regression, tan2014riemannian, xu2016stochastic, zhang2016fast}.
-The last work~\cite{zhang2016fast} is especially interesting in the context of our method, since it improves the convergence rate of stochastic Riemannian gradient descent and is directly applicable to our learning procedure.
+The last work~\citep{zhang2016fast} is especially interesting in the context of our method, since it improves the convergence rate of stochastic Riemannian gradient descent and is directly applicable to our learning procedure.

+In a concurrent work,~\cite{stoudenmire2016quantum} proposed a model that is similar to ours but relies on the trigonometric basis $(\cos (\frac{\pi}{2} x), \sin (\frac{\pi}{2} x))$ in contrast to polynomials $(1, x)$ used in Exponential Machines (see Sec.~\ref{sec:model-extension} for an explanation on how to change the basis).
+They also proposed a different learning procedure inspired by the DMRG algorithm~\citep{schollwock2011dmrg}, which allows to automatically choose the ranks of the model, but is hard to adapt to the stochastic regime.
+One of the possible ways to combine strengths of the DMRG and Riemannian approaches is to do a full DMRG sweep once in a few epochs of the stochastic Riemannian gradient descent to adjust the ranks.

+Other relevant works include the model that approximates the decision function with a multidimensional Fourier series whose coefficients lie in the TT-format~\citep{wahls2014learning}; and models that are similar to FM but include squares and other powers of the features: Tensor Machines~\citep{yang2015tensor} and Polynomial Networks~\citep{livni2014computational}.
+Tensor Machines also enjoy a theoretical generalization bound.
+In another relevant work, \cite{blondel2016polynomial} boosted the efficiency of FM and Polynomial Networks by casting their training as a low-rank tensor estimation problem, thus making it multi-convex and allowing for efficient use of Alternative Least Squares types of algorithms.
+Note that Exponential Machines are inherently multi-convex.